dotnet/docs-maui/docs/fundamentals/shell/index.md

 ## Search

-.NET MAUI Shell includes integrated search functionality that's provided by the `SearchHandler` class.
-Search capability can be added to a page by adding a subclassed `SearchHandler` object to it.
+.NET MAUI Shell includes integrated search functionality that's provided by the <xref:Microsoft.Maui.Controls.SearchHandler> class.
+Search capability can be added to a page by adding a subclassed <xref:Microsoft.Maui.Controls.SearchHandler> object to it.
 This results in a search box being added at the top of the page.
 When data is entered into the search box, the search suggestions area is populated with data:

 :::image type="content" source="media/search.png" alt-text="Screenshot of Shell search.":::